 Investments and Audit

 Global markets have been rising in recent years, creating better-than-expected returns for most foundations.
-That was especially true for 2020, despite the COVID-19 pandemic.
+That was also true for 2021.

-The Foundation's investment return for the one-year period ending September 30, 2020, to reflect reported performance for its private investments, was 21.1%.
-The five- and ten-year investment returns ending September 30 were 11.2% and 10.7%, respectively.
+The Foundation's investment return for the one-year period ending December 31, 2021, including updated performance for its private investments, was 17.4%.
+The five- and ten-year investment returns ending December 31 were 18.9% and 13.8%, respectively.
+These returns do not reflect the market declines experienced in early 2022.
 The Foundation's long-term investment objective is to generate a return in excess of the IRS minimum 5.0% payout requirement plus inflation.
 The Foundation has maintained sufficient investment liquidity to meet its operating needs and react to market conditions.

 The Foundation's investment program is coordinated by an Investment Committee of the board, a chief investment officer employed by the Foundation and an outside independent investment advisory firm.